• Skip to primary navigation

 Photos: Meg van der Kruik

-Consider this a crash-course in taking your potatoes to the next level.
+Consider this a crash-course in mashed potatoes Irish style.

 Mashed Potatoes with Kale Colcannon